-- Log in to the Extranet
+- Log in to the extranet

-- Click Finance, then Invoices
+- Click on Finance and then click Invoices

-Viewing commission info for individual reservations
+Viewing commission information for individual reservations

-- Log in to the Extranet
+- Log in to the extranet

-You can download .xls or .csv versions of your reservation statements from this page if you want to save or upload them for use in your own accounting software.
+You can download .xls or .csv versions of your reservation statements from this page if you want to save them or upload them for use in your own accounting software.